PSBicep/PSBicep/CONTRIBUTING.md

 ### Running the module locally

-- Download the assemblies needed by the module by running the `downloadDependencies.ps1` script:
+- Download the assemblies needed by the module by running the command `.\build.ps1 -ResolveDependency -Task build`:

 ```
-.\scripts\downloadDependencies.ps1
+.\build.ps1 -ResolveDependency -Task build
 ```

 - Import the module: